Choosing the Best Sustainable Recipe Boxes

 Our Research Findings: Recipe Box Brands to Avoid

+Our research into the UK’s leading recipe box brands reveals which ones to avoid.
 Our evaluation focuses on three main categories: The Environment, Animals, and People.
-For more details, read this article.
+For more details, visit our How We Rate page.

 Brands like Mindful Chef and SimplyCook received the lowest scores due to concerns about their parent company, Nestlé.
 Issues such as political donations, public criticisms, and poor animal welfare practices impact these brands’ ethical scores.
+Nestlé has faced sustained criticism from NGOs including Oxfam and Baby Milk Action for a range of practices spanning several decades, which is reflected in the low scores these brands receive in our research.

 The Most Ethical Recipe Box Brands

 Riverford Organic stands out as the UK’s only fully organic meal delivery service, earning top ratings for its organic offerings and lack of genetically modified ingredients.
-Riverford also partners with Ripple Effect to plant and manage fruit trees in Ethiopia, absorbing CO2 emissions.
+Riverford holds Soil Association organic certification, one of the most rigorous organic standards in the UK.
+Riverford also partners with Ripple Effect to plant and manage fruit trees in Ethiopia, absorbing CO₂ emissions.
+Grubby and Planty offer entirely vegan recipe box UK options and have earned Ethical Innovator status from The GOOD Shopping Guide — a designation awarded to brands that go above and beyond for the benefit of people, animals and the planet — for their sustainable efforts.

 The Good Shopping Guide researched popular recipe box and meal kit delivery brands, making it easy for you to choose more ethical options without the hassle.
 Click on any brand to learn more about its ethical practices.